 Location

 We gather in the office 3 days a week (Tuesday through Thursday) and work remotely 2 days a week (Monday and Friday).
-Therefore, this role requires teammates to live within commuting distance of one of our hubs: Atlanta, Chicago, or New York.
+Therefore, this role requires teammates to live within commuting distance of one of our hubs: Atlanta, Chicago, New York City or Newark.
 We believe in the magic, connection, and collaboration that happens when people work together face-to-face, and we believe in giving people flexibility to focus, balance personal priorities, and save themselves two commutes per week.

 Braven is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and expression, age, disability, veteran status, or any other protected factor.
 We encourage talented individuals of all backgrounds to apply.